tbwahacker/azampay-sdk-anga/README.md

 The MIT License (MIT).

 ## Contribute
-""""  Feel Free to contribute by forking the Repo """"
+""""  Feel Free to contribute by forking the Repo or create feature branches and don't forget to document what you have done also when merging you should ask for a review """"